pingshiyu/mlir-playground-project/README.md

     3. hasCustomAssemblyFormat = 1: you need to specify the Op::print and Op::parse functions in the .cpp
 * parser: its job is to parse MLIR-style strings back into MLIR objects.
 Parsers for custom formats can be specified by the DSL if it is sufficiently simple.
 Otherwise custom code can be written too for the parser.
 * Operand: operation arguments which are produced at runtime by other operations.
-* Attributes: operation arguments which are compile time constants
+* Attributes: operation arguments which are compile time constant
+* Rewrites: Rewrites can be requested by setting `let hasCanonicalizer = 1;` in the Op definition.
+This allows it to register rewrites (which are classes inheriting the `: mlir::OpRewritePattern<OpType>` interface, to be implemented), and these will be called later on by a `PassManager`, applying these rewrites in a processes called `Canonicalization`.

 # An out-of-tree dialect template for MLIR